-1. Go to start and click on Settings.
+1. Go to Start and click on Settings.

-2. In the Settings window click on Privacy.
+2. In the Settings window, click on Privacy.

-3. In the Privacy window, on the left side list of that window at the bottom is Background Apps click on it.
+3. In the Privacy window, on the left side list of that window at the bottom is Background Apps.
+Click on it.

-4. On the left side of the window will appear a list of all the apps that are running in the background.
-Next to apps is an ON/OFF toggle.
-Remember, by default every app will be ON at this point of time.
+4. A list of all the apps running in the background will appear on the left side of the window.
+Next to the apps is an ON/OFF toggle.
+Remember, by default, every app will be ON at this point.
 So, you will have to turn them OFF.

 5. As mentioned earlier, you can choose which app you want running in the background, and yes, apps like email, alarm clock, and calendar are important but you can always turn off apps like Candy Crush, music apps, etc.